dCache/dcache/docs/TheBook/config-SRM.md

 In case of dCache `ONLINE` means that there will always be a copy of the file on disk, while `NEARLINE` does not provide such guarantee.
 As with retention policy, once a file is written into a given space reservation, it inherits the reservation's access latency.

-If a space reservation request does not specify an access latency, we will assign a value given by `spacemanager.default-access-latency`.
+If a space reservation request does not specify an access latency, we will assign a value given by `dcache.default-access-latency`.
 The default value is `NEARLINE`.

 Edit the file **/etc/dcache/dcache.conf** to change the default value.

 Example:
 Change the default value to `ONLINE`.

-    spacemanager.default-access-latency=ONLINE

-> **NOTE**
->
-> `spacemanager.default-access-latency` merely specifies to value to use while allocating space reservations when no value was given by the client or dCache admin.
-It is not to be confused with `pnfsmanager.default-access-latency` which specifies the default retention policy of files uploaded outside of any space reservation.

-> **IMPORTANT**
->
-> Please make sure to use capital letters for `REPLICA`, `CUSTODIAL`, `ONLINE` and `NEARLINE` otherwise you will receive an error message.
+    dcache.default-access-latency=ONLINE

 dCache SPECIFIC CONCEPTS
 ========================